Students Voice Public Safety Concerns to External Review Associates

 Note: Voices reached out to all students quoted in the article before publication and many of these stories are anonymized by request.
 No stories are included for which permission has not been obtained.

-Last year, as a result of activism by Organizing for Survivors (O4S) that called for a review of the ways in which public safety officers treat marginalized students (survivors of sexual violence, LGBTQIA+ students, and students of color), President Smith ordered an external review of the Department of Public Safety.
-The review process, currently in progress, is a three day in-person process that will continue off-site for an unspecified amount of time and is being conducted by D. Stafford & Associates.
+Last year, as a result of activism by Organizing for Survivors (O4S) that called for a review of the ways in which Public Safety officers treat marginalized students (survivors of sexual violence, LGBTQIA+ students, and students of color), President Smith ordered an external review of the Department of Public Safety.
+The review, currently in progress, is a three day in-person process that will continue off-site for an unspecified amount of time and is being conducted by D. Stafford & Associates.
 In addition to meeting with college personnel for those three days, the reviewers had two opportunities to meet with students.

 The first was a meeting organized by the College with Resident Assistants (RAs), Diversity Peer Advisors (DPAs), and members of the Student Government Organization (SGO) on November 5th.
 The reviewers have said they do not know how it was decided that these specific groups would meet with them.
-One student said he is a leader of a group that has been historically mistreated by Public Safety officers and did not know anything about the meeting.
-The reviewers later commented that they did not know any of the campus affinity groups, let alone who their leaders were, and were not told to meet with them.
+One student said he is a leader of a group that has been historically mistreated by Public Safety officers and did not know about the meeting.
+The reviewers later commented that they did not know any of the campus affinity groups or who their leaders were, and were not told by college officials to meet with those students.

 Isaiah Thomas, Director of Residential Communities, sent an email to RAs inviting them to the meeting, and Michelle Ray, Director of the Diversity Peer Advisors, forwarded it to DPAs.
 Akshay Srinivasan ‘21 mentioned that SGO had emailed Gregory Brown, Vice President for Finance and Administration, and Michael Hill, Director of Public Safety, in order to get invited to the November 5th meeting.
 At the meeting, according to DPA Faith Booker ‘21, several students asked about the review process and about the law firm conducting the reviews.
 They also raised concerns about a range of topics, including drug and alcohol policies, amnesty for international and DACA students, the prevalence of officers on campus, mental health, and racial profiling.
 Booker noted that upon leaving the meeting, “I don't really know exactly what next steps are besides the report they'll release.”

 A majority of the students who attended the meeting did so as part of a direct action by O4S.
-As O4S members walked in together, they had to add several more seats to the table than were put out initially.
-The lack of transparency about the meeting and external review process led to questions by students at the meeting about the legitimacy of the external review process itself: How will it represent students’ concerns if students can’t speak to the reviewers because of Election Day, or because of lack of awareness about the meeting, had they not seen the one sentence about it in Gregory Brown’s email on October 22nd?
+As a couple dozen O4S members walked in together, external reviewers moved to add several more seats to the table than were put out initially.
+There were only three students in the room aside from O4S, all of whom were there as reporters for Voices or The Phoenix.
+The lack of transparency about the meeting and external review process led to questions by students at the meeting about the legitimacy of the external review process itself: How will it represent students’ concerns if students can’t speak to the reviewers because of Election Day, or because of lack of awareness about the meeting, had they not seen the one sentence about it in Brown’s email from two weeks prior?
 How will external reviewers evaluate the ways Public Safety treats marginalized students, the purpose for which the review was called, as one O4S member who attended the meeting repeatedly pointed out, if members of affinity groups were not invited to the meeting the day before?
 What does it mean to look at biases in citations if demographic information on who is cited isn’t collected?
 How will students not present at the two meetings voice their concerns if these were the only two opportunities to meet with reviewers?
 What weight will the recommendations hold if the review process isn’t conducted in a fair, thorough, and effective way?

 Throughout the meeting, students shared stories of mistreatment and discrimination by Public Safety officers.
 The external reviewers noted that they are collecting complaints and “reviewing related documents.”
-Although this was officially advertised as an open meeting, student concerns expressed at the meeting were rather intimate, so prior to writing this article, Voices reached out to specific students to get permission to share their stories in this article.
+Although this was officially advertised as an open meeting, student experiences expressed at the meeting were rather intimate, so prior to writing this article, Voices reached out to those students who shared their stories to get permission to publish them in this article.
 No stories are included for which permission has not been obtained.
 These are some of the experiences of wrongdoing that were shared at the meeting:

 Highlighting racial disparities in treatment of students, an anonymous Black student shared that he and a white friend were caught smoking.
 Currently, he is undergoing an administrative review, information for which he received nearly a week ago.
 As of writing this article, his white friend has not been asked to undergo an administrative review.